xertxiao/xertxiao.github.io/_pages/about.md

 <!-- Guorui's research interests include databases, datastreams, and machine learning systems.
 His ultimate aim is to contribute to build usable,scalable, data-intensive systems.
 He is open to collaborations and insightful discussions, so feel free to reach out to him! -->

-Guorui's research interests include databases, datastreams, and big data systems.
+Guorui's research interests include databases, datastreams, ML system, and big data systems.
 His ultimate aim is to contribute to build usable,scalable, data-intensive systems.
-He is open to collaborations and insightful discussions, so feel free to reach out to him!
+He is open to collaborations and insightful discussions, so feel free to reach out to him! :-)

-For more detailed information, please refer to my CV [here](/assets/files/CV_Guorui_Xiao_2023_v2.pdf).
+For more detailed information, please refer to my CV [here](/assets/files/CV_Guorui_Xiao_2023.pdf).

 ## Education